 The screening procedures will cover anyone who is working directly with and/ or supervising a program that includes any minor in attendance.

 A background check shall be conducted for all persons working with youth Background check shall be completed and received by First Presbyterian prior to said person working with youth.
-A. If criminal activity is found on the background check, further conversation will be had with the individual before being allowed to participate in the youth program.
+If criminal activity is found on the background check, further conversation will be had with the individual before being allowed to participate in the youth program.
 In addition, paid staff will be asked to complete an application and submit references, which will be checked by the hiring committee of the position.

 Below are rules concerning interactions between the children and youth of the church and any adult interacting with youth in any capacity, whether that be as leaders, teachers, caregivers etc. The following rules will be followed where applicable.